New Pitt football coach arrested in Indiana

 "What their relationship is is kind of unclear right now," he said.

 She told officers Mr. Haywood held her in a choke-hold and pushed her.
 Officers said they could see red marks on her neck, arms and back.

 "That's the physical evidence to what she claimed," Mr. Redman said.

 Mr. Haywood was arrested at 3:10 p.m. and taken to the jail, where he will be held until he is arraigned.
 Under Indiana law, people facing domestic violence charges can't be released from jail until their arraignment, Mr. Redman said.
 His was scheduled for Monday at 1:30 p.m. due to the holiday weekend, but it was unknown if a judge would see him sooner.

 Jail officials said Mr. Haywood has been meeting with attorneys, whom they would not name.

-A spokesman for Pitt said the school will decline further comment until more information is available.
+A spokesman for the university said the school will decline comment until further information is available